William Duckett (United Irishman)

-He married a Danish lady attached to the Augustenburg family, returned to Paris about 1803, and became a professor at the resuscitated collège Sainte-Barbe.
-Du Rozoir, one of his pupils, and himself a literary man, speaks in high terms of his classical attainments, his wonderful memory, and the interest which he imparted to lessons on Shakespeare and Milton by felicitous comparisons with the ancients.
+He married a Danish woman associated with the Augustenburg family and returned to Paris around 1803 to become a professor at the collège Sainte-Barbe.
+Du Rozoir, a former pupil, wrote regarding his classical knowledge and memory, noting his use of comparisons with ancient works during lessons on Shakespeare and Milton.

 Duckett seems to have shunned, or been shunned by, Irish exiles in Paris, yet Durozoir testifies to his anti-English feeling and to his admiration of the French Revolution.

 In 1819, no longer apparently connected with Sainte-Barbe, he conducted English literature classes, as also girls' classes on the Lancasterian system.
 Between 1816 and 1821 he published odes on Princess Charlotte's death, Greek and South American independence, etc., productions evidently confined to a small circle in Paris.
 In 1828 he issued a Nouvelle Grammaire Anglaise.

 He died in 1841 in Paris after a long illness, quoting his favourite Horace on his deathbed, and receiving extreme unction.
 He left two sons, Alexander, a physician, accessit at the Val-de-Grace examination, 1828, and William (1803–1873), a French journalist, translator of German works, and editor or compiler of the Dictionnaire de la Conversation, 52 vols., completed in 1843, to a large extent a translation of Brockhaus.
 This William had a son, William Alexander (1831–1863), who contributed to the new edition of the Dictionnaire, and published an illustrated work on French monuments, also a daughter, Mathilde (1842–1884?), who studied under Rosa Bonheur, exhibited at the Paris Salon, 1861–8, and taught drawing in Paris.

 The Irish historian W. J. Fitzpatrick described Duckett as “an Irishman made skeptical by Voltaire, subtle by the ruses of survival in the Revolution, sharp by the daily duel of French intellects.
 A marginal from a marginal country that he loved, he was direct and overwhelming in action, but unable to stop.”